Blue-headed hummingbird: Breeding

 The blue-headed hummingbird's breeding season spans from March to May.
 It builds a cup nest of soft plant fibers like those of the silk-cotton (kapok) tree Ceiba pentandra and usually decorates its outside with dead leaves.
 It is placed on horizontal twigs or fern fronds between 1 and 4 m above the ground.
 The female incubates the clutch of two eggs for 16 to 18 days; fledging occurs 20 to 23 days after hatch.

 Vocalization

 The blue-headed hummingbird's calls include "shrill, metallic notes, rapidly descending in pitch, and a metallic 'click-click-click'."

 Status

-The IUCN has assessed the blue-headed hummingbird as being of Least Concern, though it has a limited range and its population size is unknown and believed to be decreasing.
+The IUCN has assessed the blue-headed hummingbird as being Near Threatened, as it has a limited range and its population size is unknown and believed to be decreasing.
 It is patchily distributed on the two small islands.
 The population on Dominica was greatly reduced by hurricanes in the 1980s and is only slowly recovering.